OpenSPP/documentation/docs/glossary.rst

        | 🇸🇦 التسجيل المدني

    Community-based targeting
-       A mechanism by which local communities are given discretion to determine which individuals, families, or households will be selected as beneficiaries of a particular program—or to determine which would be registered into a social registry for further assessment of their needs and conditions and eventual consideration for potential eligibility in social programs.
+       Mechanism by which local communities are given discretion to determine which individuals, families, or households will be selected as beneficiaries of a particular program—or to determine which would be registered into a social registry for further assessment of their needs and conditions and eventual consideration for potential eligibility in social programs.

        | 🇫🇷 Ciblage communautaire
        | 🇪🇸 Focalización comunitaria